 Unless retrofitting sounds like your idea of a good time, you will want to order the exact size you need from a mobile home supply store.
 Keep in mind that if you order the windows online the shipping increases the price per window significantly so try to find a local mobile home supplier first.

 A single-hung window is fairly self-explaining: In a single-hung window the bottom panel, or sash, moves vertically, while the upper sash remains stationary.
-When opened, the bottom sash obstructs, at least partially, the upper sash.
-While they are cheaper than double-hung, you get the same appearance.
-You are losing r-value and insulating properties compared to double-hung windows.
+When opened, the bottom sash partially obstructs the upper sash.
+While single-hung is cheaper than double-hung, you get the same appearance.
+However, you are losing R-value and insulating properties compared to double-hung windows.

 A double-hung window offers the homeowner the ability to open each sash, rather than just the bottom sash.
 This allows for better airflow and ventilation.
 The ability to open and tilt each sash makes cleaning easier, too.

 Vinyl or Aluminum?